nginx/agent/README.md

 ```

 ## Starting the Mock Control Plane
-Start the mock control plane by issuing the following command from the `agent` source code root directory:
+Start the mock control plane by running the following command from the `agent` source code root directory:

 ```
 go run sdk/examples/server.go